These simple Fish Taco Bowls are perfectly spicy with a delicious lime cabbage slaw and creamy avocado for a low-carb alternative to fish tacos.

 - Put the fish right on top of this Mexican Chopped Salad with Honey Lime Dressing if you prefer.

-Ways to Serve Ancho Fish with Slaw and Avocado
+Ways to Serve Fish Taco Bowls

-If you're not feeling the no-carb thing, don't worry, there are PLENTY of ways to add in your favorite breads or wraps.
+If you're not feeling the no-carb thing, don't worry, there are PLENTY of ways to add in your favorite tortillas or wraps.
 In addition to using a typical taco shell or tortilla, you could also try:

 - Adding the fish to lettuce for a low-carb taco "shell" that still feels like a taco.